Transitous

 skip-reason Reason for why this feed can't be used right now.

-fix_csv_quotes Try to fix GTFS files in which fields are improperly quoted.
+fix-csv-quotes Try to fix GTFS files in which fields are improperly quoted.
 A symptom of this is if stop names start containing CSV.

 license Dictionary of license-related options